Our guide to expat life in Belgium gives you the truth about living in the heart of Europe, from its great work-life balance to its ugly weather.

 What’s it like raising kids in Belgium?

 From a child’s perspective, Belgium is one of the best places to grow up.
-A report by the UN Children’s Fund (UNICEF) puts Belgium eighth among 41 rich countries.
-In its favor are: high safety, high school enrolment rates, and the opportunity to grow up multilingual.
+A report by the United Nations Children’s Fund (UNICEF) puts Belgium eighth among 41 rich countries.
+In its favor are high safety, high school enrolment rates, and the opportunity to grow up multilingual.

 Yet, one in four Belgian children is overweight.
 Child poverty remains a concern.
 Additionally, one in three 15-year-olds struggle to read.